Amman 1 Day Itinerary

 To sum up, Madaba is a small, charming city with a warm atmosphere.
 It has a rich historical past, particularly known for its mosaic art.
 You will find stunning pieces in Byzantine and Christian churches.
 Madaba is home to the oldest cartographic representation of the region, also made entirely of mosaics.

-If you’re looking for thrills, I highly recommend canyoning in the Wadi Mujib natural park (or Wadi al-Mujib).
+If you’re looking for thrills, I highly recommend canyoning in the Wadi Mujib Natural Park (or Wadi al-Mujib).

 Madaba location